- About Sears

-- a Director or a member of his or her immediate family1 receives an improper personal benefit as a result of the Director’s position as a Director of the Company; or
+- A Director or a member of his or her immediate family receives an improper personal benefit as a result of the his/her position as a Director of the Company

 A Director must immediately disclose to the Lead Director and the Chairman of the Board any situation that involves, or may reasonably be expected to involve, a conflict of interest.
 While this Code does not attempt to describe all possible conflicts of interest that could arise, the following are some of the conflicts of interest that Directors must avoid:

-- Accepting bribes, kickbacks or any other improper payments for services relating to the conduct of the business of the Company; and
+- Accepting bribes, kickbacks or any other improper payments for services relating to the conduct of the business of the Company

 - Accepting, or having a member of a Director's immediate family accept, a gift from persons or entities that deal with the Company, in cases where the gift, considered in light of the totality of the circumstances, would reasonably be expected to influence the Director's actions as a member of the Board.